• Home

 - Try feeding or burping the baby

-- Swaddle the baby and rock him gently
+- Swaddle the baby and rock gently

 - Offer the baby a pacifier

-- Rock the Baby
+- Rock the baby

 - Walk with the baby